 What is SAPE?

-While educators are wellserved by having previous knowledge with regards to the issues SAPE works on, as well as previous experience facilitating, there is no prerequisite for joining.
-We will consider all applicants and find ways for folks to build the necessary knowledge base and skill set if necessary.
-Educators are expected to facilitate two to three workshops with a partner per semester.
-You and the SAPE Lead Peer Educators will work together to determine locations and times for workshops.
-The SAPE staff coordinators will also be available to advise and provide insight and feedback on an ongoing basis.
+SAPE Peer Educators co-facilitate two to three workshops per semester.
+You and the SAPE Lead Peer Educators will work together to plan and present the workshops.
+The SAPE staff coordinator will also be available to advise and provide insight and feedback on an ongoing basis.

 Is there training?

-Yes!
-We are hold intensive training at the beginning of each semester for new peer educators.
-Additional training sessions are also provided and required.
 Safety and self-care are major aspects of this program.
-Because this is a difficult topic to work on, we will help you make sure that you are taking good care of yourself.
-Trainings, debriefing sessions and individual meetings will be designed to provide support for all peer educators.
+Because this is a difficult topic to work on, we will help you make sure that you are taking care of yourself.
+Trainings, debriefing sessions, opportunities for professional development, and individual meetings are designed to provide support for all peer educators.